wayne391/wayne391.github.io/_pages/about.md

 Hi!
 I’m **Wen-Yi Hsiao, 蕭文逸**.

-I specialize in Multimedia Research and Engineering, including **Music, Audio, Sound Design, DSP, and Vision**.
+I specialize in Multimedia Research and Engineering, including:
+**Music, Audio, Sound Design, DSP, and Vision**.
 * As a **Researcher**, I've published over **[10 publications]()** with more than **1.1k** cites.
 * As an **Engineer**, I’ve contributed **[several projects]()** to GitHub with over **2.5k** stars.